benceBalazs/bechha-infra/bechha_backend/README.md

 Specify your env variables in the `docker-compose.yml` and dont forget to share the folders of the dataset and processed_dataset to the docker environment.

+## Backend Implementation

+This backend system is implemented using Node.js, Express and MongoDB.
+The system is designed to handle the following functionalities:

+1. **Video Storage**: The system provides a mechanism to reference videos.
+The videos are stored on the filesytem and linked in a MongoDB database, which are associated with various meta-data such as tags, descriptions, and categories.

+2. **Video Retrieval**: The system provides an API to search and retrieve videos based on various criteria such as labels.

+3. **Video Processing**: The system provides a mechanism to pre-process and store video data such as frames and scene descriptions.
+This data is used to support the search functionality.

+4. **API Documentation**: The system is documented using Postman and provides a detailed API description.

+5. **Dockerization**: The system is designed to be run as a Docker container, making it easy to deploy and manage.